 50 Fun Things to Do In San Diego With Kids

 San Diego is known as “America’s Finest City“.
 It offers so many activities and the area has consistently ranked in the top family-friendly destinations.
 We’ve lived in San Diego County for 14 years.
 This is the only home my kids have ever known.
 The county is comprised of 18 cities and over 50 communities.
 With summer coming up, I’ve often been asked for things to do here beyond the amusement parks and beaches.
-I hope this list, broken down by interests, will help those planning to visit San Diego with or without kids as well as inspire locals to explore this beautiful region throughout the year.
+I hope this list of things to do in San Diego, broken down by interests, will help those planning to visit with or without kids as well as inspire locals to explore this beautiful region throughout the year.

 GETTING IN TOUCH WITH NATURE

 1. Visit the pandas and pet some animals at the world famous San Diego Zoo.
 The zoo has over 3,700 animals from over 650 species including some rare and endangered animals.
 The hop-on, hop-off guided bus tour is a great way to explore the zoo with little ones.
 The Skyfari Aerial Tram is also a popular way to see the zoo from above.
 Don’t miss the Children’s Zoo with 30 animal exhibits and a chance for the kids to interact with some animals.
 Some of our family favorite areas are the Elephant Odyssey, the Australian Outback (with over 20 koalas), Panda Canyon and the Lost Forest.
 Various visitor experiences range from early morning panda tours, behind the scenes tours on how animals are taken care of or breakfast with the koalas.